Receptacles

 Heating and Air-Conditioning Load

-The largest of the following six selections (load in kVA) shall be included:
+The largest of the following six selections (load in kVA) shall be included:-100 percent of the nameplate rating(s) of the air conditioning and cooling.

 -100 percent of the nameplate rating(s) of the heating when a heat pump is used without any supplemental electric heating.